Rickaym/pyforge/README.rst

 Achievements & Future Plans
 ---------------------------
-| ☑ Proof of concept has been tested and proven working
+| ☑ Loading Jython Classes
-| ☑ Recursive PyObject Loading - Gets the mod class using a supplier
+| ☑ Transferring mod metadata through the use of a decorator
-| ☑ Single Decorator to handle complete Java to Python integration
 | ☑ Mod Decorator
-| ☐ Improved PyObject Loading
+| ☐ pyminecraft Jar injection into pymod
-| ☐ Mod Capability Testing
+| ☐ Testing
-| ☐ Rewrite build.gradle and properties
-| ☐ Interpolation with core Forge mechanisms
+| ☐ Documentation

 Contribution and Beta Testing
 =================================